ComPHPPuebla/easy-forms/README.md

                 'min' => 8,
             ]))
         ;
         return $password;
     }
 }
 ```

-You could validate your form this way:
+Then, you could validate your form this way:

 ```php
 $form = new LoginForm();